dontpanicgr/prompthub/ANALYTICS_SETUP.md

 # Analytics Setup Guide

-This guide explains how to use the analytics system in your PromptHub application.
+This guide explains how to use the analytics system in your Lexee application.

 ## Environment Variables